alanpram/LaravelReactjs-Frontend/README.md

 ## Introduction

-This is a simple ecommerce project that has been integrated with xendit payment gateway and google map api for store locator, this project was created when I first learned react.js, this project was created using the vite command line and using swiper.js for carousel, bootstrap and material ui as a css framework, for the data displayed is taken from the service api that I created with the laravel framework, for the features that are in this simple project such as :
+This is a simple ecommerce project that has been integrated with xendit payment gateway, this project was created when I first learned react.js, this project was created using the vite command line and using swiper.js for carousel, bootstrap and material ui as a css framework, for the data displayed is taken from the service api that I created with the laravel framework, for the features that are in this simple project such as :

 - **Home**
 - Carousel